Abdulqudus0001/Iportfolio/README.md

     - **Charting**: Recharts
 - **Backend & Database (BaaS)**:
     - **Provider**: Supabase
-    - **Features**: User Authentication, PostgreSQL Database (for saving portfolios), Edge Functions.
+    - **Features**: User Authentication, PostgreSQL Database (for saving portfolios), Edge Functions (for server-side optimization logic).
 - **Artificial Intelligence**:
     - **Provider**: Google AI
     - **Model**: Gemini 2.5 Flash via the `@google/genai` SDK.
 - **Financial Data Sources**:
     - All external API calls are securely handled by the `api-proxy` Supabase Edge Function.
+- **State Management**:
+    - React Context API for managing global state like user authentication, portfolio data, and theme.

 ### Architectural Highlights

 - **Secure API Gateway**: The `api-proxy` Edge Function acts as a secure backend, managing all API keys and handling calls to financial data providers and the Google Gemini API.
 This keeps all secrets off the client-side.
 - **Server-Side Caching**: Leverages a PostgreSQL table (`api_cache`) within Supabase to provide a centralized, server-side cache for all external API calls.
-This drastically improves performance, reduces costs, and enhances application resiliency.
+This drastically improves performance for repeated requests, reduces costs, and enhances application resiliency.
-- **Scheduled Cron Job**: A `template-screener-cron` Edge Function runs on a daily schedule to perform intensive screening for template portfolios, caching the results for fast access.
-- **Component-Based UI**: The interface is built with modular, reusable React components.
+- **Component-Based UI**: The interface is built with modular, reusable React components located in the `components/` directory.
-- **Feature Gating via Context**: User Tiers (`UserTierContext.ts`) are managed globally, allowing components to conditionally render features based on the user's selected experience level.
+- **Feature Gating via Context**: User Tiers (`UserTierContext.ts`) are managed globally, allowing components to conditionally render features based on the user's subscription level.

 ---